 You might know of chantilly cream from Whole Foods’ infamous Berry Chantilly Cake which is my favorite store-bought cake for its light freshness!
 That cake is the inspiration behind today’s recipe.

+However, instead of berries, I developed this recipe to feature lemons because of their refreshing essence!
 I tested several versions of this lemon chantilly cake and swapped out some core ingredients to get to the final product.
-The star ingredients of this cake are as follows:
+The star ingredients of this lemon chantilly cake are as follows:

 - Neutral Oil: adds moisture and even distribution of fat